Utilize this fundamental maintenance method to keep your water heater working efficiently and dependably.

-- Insulate older units with a fiberglass jacket to enhance efficiency, making sure not to come into contact with the flue (newer units are already insulated; consult your owner’s handbook to verify).
+- Insulate older systems with a fiberglass coat to improve efficiency, ensuring not to come into contact with the flue (newer systems are already insulated; consult your owner’s handbook to verify).

-When you leave for an extended time period, set the thermostat on gas heating systems to “vacation,” which keeps the pilot burner lit but does not warm the water.
+When you leave for a prolonged amount of time, set the thermostat on gas heating units to “vacation,” which keeps the pilot burner lit however does not warm the water.

 Some jobs are better left to the pros...

 Consult a Pro.
 Get No-Commitment Estimates For Your Project.